-(In thousands except percentages) Fiscal Years Percent
+(In thousands except percentages) Fiscal Yea ars Percent

-2019 2018 Change
+2020 2019 Change

-Other income \$ 19,079 \$ 1,861 925.2%
+Other income \$ 13,687 \$ 19,079 (28.3)%

-Percentage of total revenues 4.6% ) 0.5%
+Percentage of total revenues.
+3.4% 4.6%

 Other income consists primarily of interest income earned on available cash, cash equivalents and short-term investments, changes in the value of assets associated with our deferred compensation plan and rental income from leasing excess space in our Silicon Valley facility.
-The increase in other income was primarily due to the change in value of assets associated with our deferred compensation plan and an increase in interest income partially offset by an increase in loss on foreign exchange.
-During 2019, other income increased \$16,734,000 with a corresponding increase to deferred compensation expense as compared to 2018.
-This change consisted of an increase in the value of the plan assets of \$12,834,000 during 2019 as compared to a decrease in the value of the plan assets of \$3,900,000 during 2018.
-The increase in interest income of \$1,161,000 was due to higher average balances and higher interest rates for our cash equivalents and short-term investments.
-During 2019 we recognized a foreign currency exchange loss of \$601,000 associated with the planned divestiture of our German subsidiary.
+The decrease in other income was primarily due to the change in value of assets associated with our deferred compensation plan and a decrease in interest income of \$2,207,000, partially offset by an increase in the realized gain on foreign exchange of \$1,432,000 and an increase in rental income of \$210,000.
+During 2020, other income decreased \$4,806,000 with a corresponding decrease to deferred compensation expense as compared to 2019, due to the change in value of assets associated with our deferred compensation plan.
+This change consisted of an increase in the value of the plan assets of \$8,028,000 during 2020 as compared to an increase in the value of the plan assets of \$12,834,000 during 2019.
+The decrease in interest income was due to lower interest rates for our cash equivalents and short-term investments.
+The increase in the realized gain on foreign exchange was due to an increase in the value of monetary assets denominated in non-functional currencies during 2020 and the recognition of a foreign currency exchange loss of \$601,000 during 2019 associated with the divestiture of our German subsidiary.